ibm-cloud-docs/secrets-manager/vpe.md

 # Connecting to {{site.data.keyword.secrets-manager_short}} with virtual private endpoints
 {: #virtual-private-endpoint}

 If you need to manage secrets in your {{site.data.keyword.vpc_full}} (VPC), you can establish a connection to {{site.data.keyword.secrets-manager_full}} by using Virtual Private Endpoints (VPE).
-Similar to private service endpoints, VPE for VPC provides private connectivity to IBM services, but within the your VPC network.
+Similar to private service endpoints, VPE for VPC provides private connectivity to IBM services, but within a VPC network.
 {: shortdesc}

 For more information about VPE, check out [About virtual private gateways](/docs/vpc?topic=vpc-about-vpe).